richPurba/richPurba.github.io/_posts/2020-09-05-method-reference-and-lambda-in-java.markdown

 If you want to deep dive on this, you could go first to the concept of Lambda by Alfonso Church.
 It's rather abstract and confusing.
 But i will write here the general idea to help you with.
 This is quite important since the strictly typed Java language will know at compile time if you provide the wrong type in your lambda expression, as i stumbled upon this many times.
 I simply don't understand it. <br/>
 Alright. <br/>
-Church ambition was to create an abstraction of mathematical expression such that with that abstraction you can do some arithmatic out of it.
+Church ambition was to create an abstraction of mathematical expression such that with that abstraction you can do some arithmetic out of it.

 > f(x) = x + 1